We’ve compiled a list of frequently asked questions regarding our products and cleaning up oil spills.

 -Kerosene Jet Fuel Paints and solvents

-Compared to existing methods, great savings can be seen in hazardous waste handling and disposal due to the non-hazardous nature of the resulting microencapsulated residue.
+Compared to existing methods of remediation, Oil Solutions is cost-effective in hazardous waste handling and disposal due to the non-hazardous nature of the resulting microencapsulated residue.

-OS Powder absorbs 13x its weight.
+OS Powder absorbs 13 times its weight.
 Begin to apply the powder by the handful.
 As it absorbs the spill it will turn the color of the spill.
-Continue to apply until the spill is fully absorbed.
+Continue to apply more powder until the spill is fully absorbed.
 Any unused powder or slightly absorbed powder can be saved and reused on an additional spill.
-OS Step 1 / Step 2 MUST be applied at a 1-1-1 ratio for it to fully remediate the spill, odor or stain.
-For a one gal spill, one gallon of OS Step 1 and one gallon of OS Step 2 must be used.
+OS Step 1 / Step 2 MUST be applied in 1-1-1 ratio to fully remediate the spill, odor or stain.
+For a one gal spill, one gallon of OS Step 1 and one gallon of OS Step 2 must be used to treat the spill.

 OS Step 1 / Step 2: